semiotic-ai/docserve/README.md

-# docserve

-## Task
+# Task

 This is a psuedo-coding exercise, your solution does not have to work or even run properly.
 Our goal is simply to see how you think.

-Your goal is to create an API Server for automating the documentation of GraphQL schemas.
-We have provided you with an entrypoint to do so in `docserve/docserve/main.py`.
-The setup instruction are below.
+Your goal is to create an API Server for automating the documentation of GraphQL schemas. `main.py` is intended purely to help you get started, feel free to use any implementation approach as you see fit.
+The `config.json` and `example.graphql` are simply reference materials, you are not required to use them.

+Here are some assumptions:

+- [ ] You can assume that a function name properly completes it's implied goal (i.e. validate_user_schema(gold, pred))
+- [ ] You can assume that you have a working prompt for a given goal (i.e. system_prompt)

 Here are some goals: